Fill your belly at these Japanese buffets

 Image credit: Kiseki Japanese Buffet Restaurant’s Facebook page

 One of the more popular Japanese buffet restaurants in town is Kiseki.
-Lunch costs $22.80++ on weekdays, and $29.90++ on weekends.
-If you want a wider variety of dishes, including rotational items such as robatayaki crayfish and saba shioyaki, opt for head down during dinner.
-Dinner is priced at $33.80++ every Monday to Thursday, and $39.80++ every Friday to Sunday.
+Lunch costs $22.80++ on weekdays, and $29.80++ on weekends.
+If you want a wider variety of dishes, including rotational items such as robatayaki crayfish and saba shioyaki, check out this restaurant during dinner.
+It’s priced at $33.80++ every Monday to Thursday, and $39.80++ every Friday to Sunday.

 Address: 181 Orchard Road, #08-01/02/03, Orchard Central, Singapore 238896